TobyBaril/EarlGrey/README.md

 <!-- toc -->

+# Important Considerations

+Earl Grey version 6 uses Dfam 3.9.
+After installation, you MUST configure Dfam partitions as needed.
+Earl Grey will generate the script to do this and provide guidance when you run it for the first time.
+You need to specify which paritions of Dfam and/or RepBase to configure Earl Grey with.
+Choose partitions carefully as the combination will highly influence your results, esoecially if you want to pre-mask your input genome.
+Please make use of issues and discussions tabs if you have questions about this, we are always happy to help!

 # Notes / Updates

+We often get questions related to runtime.
+TE curation and annotation remains resource and time intensive.
+Fast is not necessarily better, and runtime is highly dependent on genome size, complexity, and repeat content.
+Runs will likely take longer than you might expect, and be very RAM-hungry.
+As some generic benchmarks, a 40Mb genome can take anywhere from a few hours to a day, 400Mb up to around 4-5 days, a 3Gb genome ~a week, and a 25Gb genome several weeks!
+Things will be running even if it doesn't look like they are.
+Each step checkpoints, so if you have server limits, you can resubmit the same script with the same parameters, and Earl Grey will skip completed steps. `TEstrainer` and the final `divergence calculator` use a lot of memory.
+Check carefully for OOM errors in the logs!

 We have been made aware of some instability in repeat annotation percentages when high numbers of CPUs are employed in certain server environments.
 Please be sure to check logs carefully for instances of interruption.
 Known cases so far will show the following message: